zxj89vb9dbni/ORRH-UGC-Repository/README.md

 The patches require you to also install the [ORRH Base Assets](https://drive.google.com/file/d/1RcWZ7GC-4mL727Rt2o8YuP2PXFUmSUjH/view?usp=sharing) asset pack, as the modified DLL code breaks the catalog by default.
 The "base assets" pack includes all assets that ORRH requires, including Catalog Items, Decals, Meshes, and Audios.

+Installation is simple.
+Just click "Download ZIP" from the Code dropdown, then drag the files into the top level directory of your ORRH installation.
+Make sure to replace any files required, including the DLL file.

+The DLL file has been modified to not append `&assetversionid=` to your character appearance, allowing you to use custom catalog assets, and also contains the patches created by trubo to fix Assetdelivery v2 functionality.

 # Contribution Guidelines

 All assets that are contributed to this repository **must** follow the following guidelines: